nelaturi/urine_strip_pod_color_analyzer/README.md

 # Urine Strip Pod Color Analyzer

 A Flask web application powered by a deep learning model to identify and analyze the color of pods in urine test strips.
+The system automatically detects Creatinine and Microalbumin pods in uploaded strip images.

+**Key Enhancements in this Version:**
+* **Calibrated Clinical Values:** Incorporates specialized regression models for Creatinine and Microalbumin.
+These models refine the predicted clinical values from the detected pod colors, resulting in significantly higher accuracy compared to direct color-to-value mapping.
+The displayed values are then intelligently "snapped" to the closest standard value from the clinical reference chart for clarity.
+* **Raw Image in Composite Summary:** For enhanced context and visual comparison, the original uploaded urine test strip image is now displayed directly within the composite summary output, alongside the analyzed Creatinine and Microalbumin pods.
+* **Improved User Interface:** While maintaining the original minimalist layout, the visual output now provides more precise information directly on the composite image.

-The system automatically detects Creatinine and Microalbumin pods in uploaded strip images and generates an easy-to-interpret composite summary of pod colors, mapped to clinical color codes.
+The system generates an easy-to-interpret composite summary showing the raw input, detected pod colors, calibrated clinical values, and RGB codes.

----

 ## Features

-- Upload a urine test strip image and get instant pod color identification.
+* Upload a urine test strip image and get instant pod color identification.
-- Visual composite summary: Shows color patches, clinical values, and RGB codes for each pod.
+* Visual composite summary: Shows the **original uploaded image**, color patches for Creatinine and Microalbumin, **calibrated clinical values (snapped to reference labels)**, and RGB codes for each detected pod.
-- Simple, user-friendly web interface.
+* Simple, user-friendly web interface.
-- Downloadable results for record-keeping or clinical use.
+* Downloadable results for record-keeping or clinical use.
-- TorchScript-powered backend for fast inference.
+* TorchScript-powered segmentation backend for fast inference.

----
+* `joblib`-serialized regression models for accurate clinical value calibration.

 ## Folder Structure